 Cold reduces swelling.
 Both cold and heat can reduce pain.
 Protect your skin by placing a towel between your body and the ice or heat source.

 Exercise can help your back heal.
 It also helps your back get stronger and more flexible, preventing any reinjury.
-Ask your doctor about specific exercises for your back.
+Ask your healthcare provider about specific exercises for your back.

 Your Family's Health